-Company Name
+Company Name ne

 For Year Ended

 SC CHEDULE 1: ANALYTICAL RATIOS

-This s schedule calculates expenditure, revenue and service ratios from the information disclosed.
-Th e disclosed ratios ma y vary for reasons that are company specific and, as a
+s schedule calculates expenditure, revenue and service ratios from the information disclosed.
+Th e disclosed ratios ma y vary for reasons that are company specific and las a

 result, must be interpreted with care.
 The Commerce Commission will publish a summary and analysis of information disclosed in accordance with the ID determination.
 This will

 include information disclosed in accordance with this and other schedules, and information disclosed under the other requirements of the determination.

-This information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance report required by section 2.8.
+This This information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance report required by section 2.8.

 sch re ef

 7 1(i): Expenditure Metrics

-1(i).
-Experience inceries Ratio of
+1(1).
+Experience interies Ratio of

 expenditure to Ratio of

 quantity of gas expenditure to

 delivered system length

 8 (\$ per TJ) (\$ per km)

-9 Operational expenditure - -
+9 10 Operational expenditure Network - -

-10 Network - -

-11 Non-network -
+11 Non-network - -

-12
+12 Non-Hetwork 1

-13 Expenditure on assets - -
+13 Expenditure on assets

 14 Network - -

 15 Non-network - -

-16 1/ii).
-Comice Intensity Macoures
+16

 17 1(ii): Service Intensity Measures

-18 1
+18

 19 Volume density - Quantity of gas delivered per km of system length (TJ/km)

+20 4(iii).
+Commentation of December 1

-20 21 1(iii): Composition of Revenue Requirement
+21 1(iii): Composition of Revenue Requirement

-22 1(iii).
-Composition of Nevende Requirement (\$000) % of revenue
+22 (\$000) % of revenue

-23 Operational expenditure (3000) % of revenue
+23 Operational expenditure - -

-24 Pass through and recoverable costs excluding financial incentives and wash-ups
+24 25 Pass through and recoverable costs excluding financial incentives and wash-ups Total depreciation

-25 Total depreciation

-26 Total revaluations -
+26 Total revaluations

-27 Regulatory tax allowance -
+27 Regulatory tax allowance

 28 Regulatory profit/(loss) including financial incentives and wash-ups -

 29 Total regulatory income -

 30

 31 1(iv): Reliability

 32

 33 Interruption rate - Interruptions per 100km of system length